-Probably this square is your first direction to walk to when you are in Venice.
-The St. Mark's Square.
+This square is probably your first destination in Venice—St—Mark's Square.
 Also called Piazza San Marco.
 There is much to do and to see.
-It is surrounded by majestic buildings such as the Doge's Palace, St. Mark's Basilica, the Campanile tower, the bell tower "Torre dell' Orologio," and Biblioteca Nazionale Marciana.
+Around the court, you have majestic buildings such as the Doge's Palace, St. Mark's Basilica, the Campanile Tower, the bell tower "Torre dell' Orologio," and Biblioteca Nazionale Marciana.

 The square used to be - and still is - used for parties, ceremonies, and victories.
 That feeling comes back when you see the stately arcades from the 16th century around the square.

 You will discover a symbolic city gate at the entrance to the Merceria shopping street.

 And if you look at St. Mark's Square from above, there is an L-shaped corner.
 This L-form is between the Doge's Palace and the Marciana Library.
 This square section is a wide promenade called "Piazzetta" in Italian.

 Walking to the quay offers a beautiful view of the island of San Giorgio Maggiore.
 But there are also two pillars with the saint St. Theodore and the lion of St. Mark on top.
 These columns were taken from the east in 1172 and act as a symbolic gateway to the Adriatic Sea.

 Piazza San Marco is not only full of people and magnificent architecture, but it is also full of pigeons.
 These pigeons are a problem.
 You are not allowed to feed the birds.
 In addition, the pigeons cause damage to the mosaics of the Basilica and the buildings around the square.

 Several attempts have been made to control the pigeon population, but they have been unsuccessful.
 Tip: To limit the damage, feeding the pigeons is forbidden; offenders can be fined from €50 to €200.